5ifty/RaccoonBot/README.md

 # RaccoonBot

-RaccoonBots Life Sim is an open source , fun command for your discord.py bot.
+Posting open source fun , moderator, music and any other coding things which may be useful for your discord.py bots!